Boston railway station: History

 The station opened on 17 October 1848, with the opening of the Great Northern Railway's East Lincolnshire Line.

 The station has declined in importance since the 1960s.
-In its heyday, the station employed over 50 staff and had two through tracks and cover over the platform tracks.
-The Skegness-bound platform had classic Great Northern Railway architecture buildings, which have since been replaced with plastic shelters.
+In its heyday, the station employed over 50 staff with two through tracks and cover over the platform tracks.
+The Skegness-bound platform had classic Great Northern Railway (GNR) architecture buildings, which have since been replaced with plastic shelters.
 The station frontage remains, albeit altered in a partially reconstructed manner, and some of the buildings have found new uses.